top of page

 • Hericenones and erinacines in lion’s mane, linked to cognitive support

-These compounds are typically extracted using both water and alcohol, making them more bioavailable and effective.
+These compounds are typically extracted using both water and alcohol, making them highly bioavailable and effective.

 At Myco Powered, we only use whole fruiting bodies in our tinctures.
-We grow, harvest, and extract each batch with care to preserve the full spectrum of beneficial compounds.
+Each batch is grown, harvested, and extracted with care to preserve the full spectrum of beneficial compounds.

 Clear plastic bag filled with grains partially covered in white mycelium.
 Setting includes a textured, perforated backdrop.